Canada based Leslie Mezei is one of the earliest and most important participants and a close observer of the North American computer art scene.

 In the second half of the 1960s he himself started producing works of computer art.

-He developed two early graphic programming languages (SPARTA and ARTA), which where FORTRAN libraries that featured graphic primitives and transformations like lines, polygons, rotation, and translation.
-The later ARTA enabled the use of a light pen as input device as well as keyframe animation.
+He developed two early graphic programming systems (SPARTA and ARTA), which were organized as FORTRAN libraries of programs featuring graphic primitives and transformations like lines, polygons, rotation, and translation, and more sophisticated transformations, including a random number generator.
+The later system, ARTA, enabled the use of a light pen as input device as well as keyframe animation.

-He brought Bill Buxton, Ron Baecker and Frieder Nake to the Dynamic Graphics Project.
+He brought Bill Buxton, Ron Baecker and Frieder Nake to the Dynamic Graphics Project (dgp) that he started at the University of Toronto.

 In the late 1970s he turned away from computer art, “disappointed by the focus […] that many of the early computer art activists took on technology”224.